twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap20%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 280 He who does not rouse himself when it is time to rise, who, though young and strong, is full of sloth, whose will and thought are weak, that lazy and idle man will never find the way to knowledge.

+   * - Cited from DLMBS [8]_
+     - | **DhP 280**
+       | The lazy one, who is not exerting oneself during the time for exertion,
+       | who is young and strong but full of sloth,
+       | inactive and with a mind full of depressed thoughts -
+       | such a one will not find a path of wisdom.
+[DLMBSFn-V280]_

 .. _Dhp281: